-We gratefully acknowledge Phyllis Drees, Dr. Michael Parsons, Dr. Erin Dunbar, Dr. Sandeep Vaishnavi, Dr. Burt Nabors, Mary Laubacher, and Dr. Torey Fuller for their contribution to this publication.
+We gratefully acknowledge Dr. Michael Parsons, Dr. Erin Dunbar, Dr. Sandeep Vaishnavi, Dr. Burt Nabors, members of the 'We are the Wives of GBM and This is Our Story' support community, Mary Laubacher, and Dr. Torey Fuller for their contributions.